yasserare/notes/README.md

 [born2beroot V2]
 [Signature]
 	- A hexadecimal(base 16 number that uses alphabets to represent numbers beyond 9) which is a unique ID used to verify the authenticity of data.
-	- Shasum is a tool that generates such signatures "signature file", and a minor change in the file would change the signature.
+	- Shasum is a tool that generates such signatures by the command "shasum file", and a minor change in the file would change the signature.
 	- It is used as a way to establish trust and security, with it you can verify if the vdi was altered in some way, someone could replace the image for example.
 	- It is also used by OS developpers to verify the authenticity of ISO files.
 	!!!!!
-TODO: Verify the need for signature by doing.
+TODO: Verify the need for signature by doing. (sign it => change files in the os => check the signature, it should be changed)

 [Virtual machine]
 	- Virtualization: Creating the virtual version of physical system, in this case it is a Computer with its operating system.